This Discussion channel is currently closed.

 Default_avatar

-Craig Stowell about 8 years ago
+Craig Stowell almost 9 years ago

 Xcel Energy at it again!
 This is becoming a annual event!
 I have responded to these increases in the past as I believe that Excel Energy needs to take a long hard look at the business as there are ALWAYS ways to lower costs in order to keep from charging customers more.
 If you can't come up with any then you do not have the proper people in place!
 The organization needs to bring in individuals capable of finding and eliminating waste, instead of individuals that just want to raise rates.
 Stop using the environment card on consumers as a reason to raise the rates!
 What consumers are concerned about is the rates that they pay!
 What excel Energy needs to be concerned about is how to reduce emissions without raising rates every year!
 Again this should be accomplished by looking at the current business and eliminating inefficiencies or waste!
 I have said this before - Isn't it ironic that we are offered ideas on how to be more efficient with our energy in order to lower our cost, from the very business that supplies us our energy, only to have our rates increased.
 This is a lose/lose situation for the consumer.
 What we need is a win/win solution for both consumer and producer.
 This is not impossible, Excel needs to step up to the plate and stop taking the easy route!!